Xeloses/xlog/README.md

     > Default value is `1048576` = 1 Mb.
 * `overwrite` - overwrite log file when it reach max size or not *(see description of `filesize` option above)*
     > Default value is `TRUE`.

+> **WARNING**: Directories for log created by class will have `0777` access mode.
+Log files created by class will have `0775` access mode.
+Path and/or filename should be added to `.htaccess` manually to close it from public access!

 ## Write to log.
 To write some custom message to log use: